 Janet "Ms. K" Kendrick Sisters of the Center Awards Brunch

-Yvonne L. Gittens (or "Ms. G" as we call her) is a native of Cantabridgian.
-She is a former Center Kid.
-Four generations of her family attended the CCC.
-Educated in the Cambridge Public School system, she earned her undergraduate degree from Lesley University and her Master's Degree from Harvard’s School of Education.
+Yvonne L. Gittens (or "Ms. G" as we call her) is a native Cantabridgian.
+She is a former "Center Kid".
+Four generations of her family have attended programs at the Cambridge Community Center.
+Educated in the Cambridge Public School system, Yvonne earned her undergraduate degree from Lesley University and her Master's Degree from Harvard University's School of Education.

-"CENTER KID" SPONSOR
+"CENTER KID" SPONSORS